 Tomorrow summer starts.
 Looking out into this gloomy weather here in Belgium, I long for sunny days.
-I had a breakthrough last night for a new story I’m aching to get started on.
-As I was yet again looking at my contact sheets of the preliminary work I had done on location in Kyushu now 9 months ago, I somehow added what I now see as new key images to my selects.
+I had a breakthrough last night for a new story I’m aching to start.
+As I was yet again looking at my contact sheets of the preliminary work I had done on location in Kyushu now nine months ago, I somehow added what I now see as new key images.

-And I’m not going to wonder what changed or what made me look differently.
-Maybe it’s been the books I’ve been reading, the films I’ve watched, or even the conversations I’ve been having.
+And I’m not going to wonder what made me see differently.
+Maybe it’s the books I’ve been reading, the films I’ve watched, or the conversations I’ve been having.
 It’s better I don’t know, it’s impossible to replicate or turn into a trick anyway.
-I’m just glad that it keeps on happening once every so often.
-A veil lifted between my scalp and brain.
+I’m just glad that it happens every so often.

 Speaking of massacres, as I look at your image my stepson is playing Battlefield 4 and having a massacre of his own.
 A message pops up: “last man in squad”.
 I reminisce.
 A family, shelter, a place to call home.
 I struggle to find anything more profound right now.

-A man rings the doorbell with an empty bottle asking if I can fill it with water for him, he’s working construction next door with nobody home.
-He apologises for disturbing me and I say please… don’t mention it and come to think of it that makes me feel sad.
-I wish no one would ever have to feel the need to apologise for asking for a glass of water.
+A man rings the doorbell with an empty bottle asking if I can fill it with water for him.
+He’s working construction next door with nobody home.
+He apologises for disturbing me and I say please…don’t mention it and come to think of it that makes me feel sad.
+I wish no one would ever have to to apologise for asking for a glass of water.